tartansandal/tartansandal.github.io/_drafts/vim-remark.md

     - exceptTightLists: true
 ```

-In the above we override preset configurations by loading the associated rule
+In the above, we override preset configurations by loading the associated rule
-but using different options.
+and applying alternative options.

 Unfortunately there was one rule that I could not configure to consistently
 match the serializer output: `link-title-style`.
 Since this could be loaded via